Coconut Oil for Alzheimer’s and Dementia: The Evidence

 It’s largely made of fat, 60% by weight.

-Brain cell membrane integrity largely depends on the quality of the fats we eat.
+Brain cell membrane integrity largely depends on the quality of the fats you eat.

 And healthy brain cell membranes are critical for brain health and function.